-Brooch, 'Hybrid Cuttings', silver / plastic / Broome pearls, Helen Britton, Perth, Western Australia, 1997
+Brooch, 'Hybrid Cuttings', silver / plastic / Broome pearls, Helen Britton, Perth, Western Australia, Australia, 1997

 Helen Britton (b.1966) has a background in design, printmaking and textiles, having started studies in NSW (1984) and completed first-class honours in metal and three-dimensional design at Curtin University, Perth (1994).
 She is currently (1997) teaching at Curtin University.
 Her work imaginatively combines precious materials like silver and pearls with non-precious materials like plastic, thus continuing the practice since the 1970s of using 'alternative materials' to question the meaning of 'value' in relation to jewellery.
 In this particular series she is exploring her interest in genetic engineering and its manipulation of botanical forms, as part of the history of the construction of the concept of nature.
 These 'hybrid and graft' works were shown in an exhibition entitled 'Savage Princess Comes to Town', but the accompanying essay ('Savage articulations: the Politics of Vision and Objects in works by Helen Britton' by Estelle Barrett for Craftwest) did not discuss them.
 The following email correspondence elaborates on Britton's theme: